Hillside Construction

 - Expansive clay: Soils with an Expansion Index above 50 require special foundation design to accommodate volume changes with moisture content.
 Common in many LA hillside areas and a frequent driver of post-tensioned or deepened foundation systems.

-- Colluvium: Slope wash material - loose, unconsolidated, and generally unsuitable for bearing.
+- Colluvium: Slope wash material: loose, unconsolidated, and generally unsuitable for bearing.
 Must typically be removed or bypassed with deep foundations.

 The Artificial Fill Problem